Skip to content

 Instagram: Quality Over Quantity

-Instagram's algorithm now favours posts with 3-5 highly relevant hashtags over those with the maximum 30.
-Focus on hashtags that genuinely relate to your content and audience.
-Stories can handle more hashtags—up to 10 works well—and you can hide them behind a sticker or in a comment.
+Instagram's algorithm now favours posts with 3-5 relevant hashtags over those with the maximum 30.
+Choose hashtags that genuinely relate to your content and audience.
+Stories can take more, and up to 10 works well.
+You can hide them behind a sticker or in a comment.

 TikTok: Trend Awareness is Key

-TikTok hashtags serve dual purposes: categorisation and trend participation.
-Mix evergreen tags relevant to your business with trending hashtags that align with current conversations.
+TikTok hashtags do two jobs: they sort your content and let you join trends.
+Mix evergreen tags relevant to your business with trending hashtags that fit current conversations.
 The platform's algorithm rewards early adoption of emerging trends.

 LinkedIn: Professional and Industry-Focused

 LinkedIn hashtags should reflect professional interests and industry topics.
-Think #RetailInnovation or #HospitalityTrends rather than lifestyle-focused tags.
+Think #RetailInnovation or #HospitalityTrends rather than lifestyle tags.
 Three to five hashtags work best here.

 Common Hashtag Mistakes That Kill Your Reach